 Private blockchains, on the other hand, are permission based and restrict access only to trusted entities.
 This is considered a middle ground for companies that are interested in using blockchain but that are not yet comfortable with the level of control offered by public networks.
 Think of it as a database, but with additional benefits of cryptographic auditability, immutability, and transaction identity that can be traced with time stamps associated with specific parties.

 Consortium, or semi-private, blockchains are a hybrid of the two.
-Instead of a single organization with control, multiple companies may operate a node on a network.
+Instead of a single organisation with control, multiple companies may operate a node on a network.
 The administrators of a consortium chain restrict users’ access rights as needed and only allow a limited number of trusted nodes to execute a consensus protocol.